Did you know?

 - Which is in poor condition (eg. chipped) when the period of cover commences

-- Which is part of a greenhouse, computer screen, vase, television screen, radio, conservatory, or glass item normally covered by hand
+- Which is part of a greenhouse, computer screen, vase, television screen, radio, conservatory, or is damaged in transit

 Things to consider

-- Would the cost of replacing internal or external glass, mirrors or porcelain put financial pressure on your business?
+- Would the cost of replacing internal or external glass or a fixed mirror put financial pressure on your business?

-- Does your lease or rental agreement require this cover?
-This is a common requirement in leases.
+- Does your commercial lease agreement require you to insure glass?
+This is a common requirement requested by landlords.

 - Are you in an area that is prone to malicious damage to shopfronts, such as an entertainment or nightclub district?